Step by step: How to buy a property…

 Location location location, in most cases you can change or update the property to your liking but it’s very difficult to change the local surroundings.

 Bare in mind: transport links, schools, amenities – all of which will reflect the value of a property

-If it’s for sale through an agent you will need to submit a bid to the agent, this isn’t always the asking price; it’s worth checking what properties in the area similar sold for as a guide price.
+If it’s for sale through an agent you will need to submit a bid to the agent, this isn’t always the asking price; it’s worth checking what similar properties in the area sold for, as a guide price.

-Once your offer has been accepted, ensure that the agent will take the property off the market whilst you engage in the legal activity of transferring the ownership; this can take between 2 weeks and 6 months typically depending on the complexity of the sale.
+Once your offer has been accepted, ensure that the agent will take the property off the market whilst you engage in the legal activity of transferring the ownership; this can take between 2 weeks and 6 months (sometimes more) typically depending on the complexity of the sale.